 At the end of 1970, I was the youngest registrar at the clinic for internal medicine.
 Professor Wagenaar was head at the time.
-He was on very good terms with his colleague Professor Hulst of the internal clinic at the academic hospital.
+He was on good terms with his colleague Professor Hulst of the internal clinic at the academic hospital.
 It was deemed useful for my training to be a veterinary internist that I attend a reference meeting there.
 That evening’s programme was to focus on the treatment of shock.
 All of the histochemical reactions involved in the occurrence of shock had recently been unravelled.
-These new insights formed the basis for a new method of treatment: from then on, the patients going into shock were to immediately be given a maximum dose of corticosteroids (adrenocorticotropic hormones) into the bloodstream, followed by a drip.
+These new insights formed the basis for a new method of treatment: from then on, the patients going into shock were to immediately be given a maximum dose of corticosteroids into the bloodstream, followed by a drip to restore blood pressure.

 Not long after that, I am on weekend shift at the clinic when a horse is brought in from nearby.
 The gelding had suddenly stopped in its tracks during a ride with the carriage and every attempt to get him moving again had failed.
 Out of sheer necessity, the animal was unharnessed on the spot and a call was made for a lorry.
 It arrived quickly.
 A number of bystanders had helped to push the gelding onto the tailboard.
-The owner is in tears when she calls the clinic.
 Upon arriving at the large sliding door of the clinic the horse must be pushed off the lorry.
 Getting him inside the clinic is a feat of strength, as his legs point rigidly forward and he is sticking his rear backward.

 the patient must be pushed

+The owner is in tears when she explains: everything was normal up until this afternoon.
+No, Oscar was not given additional concentrate.
+Nor was he given fresh tender grass; he was perfectly healthy at the start of riding.
 This is acute laminitis, but the cause is a mystery.
-As I examine the gelding, I suddenly realize that the so-called extravasation of fluid that is present in the hooves looks very similar to shock lung in humans.
+As I examine the gelding, I suddenly realize that the so-called extravasation of serum outside the blood vessels that is present in the hooves looks very similar to shock lung in humans.
 And does that not require administering the maximum dose of corticosteroids into the bloodstream?
-For horses, the medication is not prednisone but rather prednisolone.
+For horses, that medication is not prednisone but rather prednisolone.
 I read the information leaflet in the pharmacy of the clinic.
 Concerning its use in the case of shock, the leaflet specifies a particular dose: much more than the customary dose.
 The supply of bottles is just enough for one single injection.
 In order to be able to assess the effect of the injection, I refrain from doing anything else, meaning no bloodletting, no painkillers and no cold water.
 After the injection, Oscar is pushed to the nearest stable and placed in a box.
 The blacksmith will arrive tomorrow to remove the horseshoes.
 There will also be more people around tomorrow to fill his box with wet sand; that is a huge task for the single stable hand on the Sunday shift.
 I write FASTING on the small board at the entrance to the box.
 But Oscar has no interest in food whatsoever: he is lying down stretched out in the straw to relieve the strain on his painful hooves.

 completely recovered after one single injection

-It was years later when I was once again confronted in practice with acute laminitis.
+It would be years later before I once again came across a case of acute laminitis.
 An urgent call comes in concerning a mare that has been carrying for ten months already (the gestation period of a horse is eleven months).
 By then, she had been spoiled for quite some time with extra concentrate because ‘she is feeding two mouths, right?’
 Not surprisingly, the mare is much too fat.
 This morning during feeding, she had bucked with impatience.
 But now, a few hours later, she is standing rigid in the box and she is sweating.
 The blood vessels in the lower legs are swollen and the hooves are warm to the touch.
 She refuses to lift a leg from the floor: this would shift her full body weight to the other front leg and that hoof too is extremely painful.

 The risk of an abortion (rejection) is high when animals that are far along in gestation are injected with corticosteroids: you need have no illusions about the consequences of a high dose of prednisolone.
 And a foal that is born one month too early has virtually no chance of survival.
 Which is why this mare is not treated with an injection of prednisolone in the bloodstream, but with a traditional painkiller.
 Her hooves are sprayed with cold water for a long time and she must fast.
 But she has not improved at all the next day.
 On the contrary.
 She is again given a painkiller.
 The front hooves are wrapped in thick bandages to relieve the pain of standing.
 But she continues to frequently lie down all the same.
 Which is why we make a thick bed of wood shavings and lots and lots of straw.
 After a week, she scarcely stands up at all.
 Still, she does not develop any bedsores, even though she weighs around 800 kg.
 So the thick bed is working.